2019 Scottish Open (snooker): Summary

 The first four rounds were played between 9 and 12 December as the best-of-7 frame matches.
 Defending champion Mark Allen defeated Andy Hicks 4–2 and then Louis Heathcote, Elliot Slessor and Chris Wakelin all 4–1.
 He would play 25th seed Scott Donaldson, who defeated Lei Peifan, Billy Joe Castle, eighth seed Kyren Wilson, and Zhang Jiankang all by four frames to two.
 Twelfth seed Jack Lisowski overcame Zhang Anda, David Grace, Mike Dunn, and fifth seed John Higgins to reach the last eight stage.
 He met Thepchaiya Un-Nooh, who beat Liang Wenbo, Robert Milkins, Marco Fu, before whitewashing fourth seed Neil Robertson 4–0.
 Third seed Ronnie O'Sullivan defeated Dominic Dale on a deciding frame, before completing whitewashes over James Cahill and Martin Gould, and reaching the quarter-finals with a 4–2 win over Joe Perry.
 Sixth seed Mark Selby won in the first round over Mark Joyce and Alfie Burden before completing 4–0 whitewashes of his own over Liam Highfield and Jimmy Robertson.
 The final quarter-final was to be played between David Gilbert – who completed victories over Eden Sharav, Chang Bingyu, Xiao Guodong and Shaun Murphy – and second seed Judd Trump, who completed 4–0 victories over Amine Amiri and Yuan Sijun before 4–1 defeating James Wattana and Graeme Dott.

 The quarter-finals of the event were played on 13 December as the best of nine frame matches.
 Allen defeated Donaldson 5–1, making four breaks over 50.
 O'Sullivan led Selby 4–3, with four century breaks being made between them in the opening five frames.
 Selby made a break of 56 to force a deciding frame, which he won with a break of 63.
 Gilbert lost the opening frame against Trump, but won the next three with breaks of 71 and 98.
 Trump won frame five with a break of 101, but Gilbert won the next two frames to progress after a 5–2 victory.
 The final quarter-final was played between Lisowski and Un-Nooh.
 Lisowski made breaks of 63, 76, 78, 71 and the tournament high break of 143 to win the match 5–3.
 The match was described by Lisowski as "probably the best game I’ve ever been involved in as a professional".

 The semi-finals were held on 14 December as the best of 11 frames.
 Selby defeated Gilbert by six frames to one, with breaks of 76, 84, 132 and 69.
 Allen and Lisowski in the second semi-final were tied at 2–2, before Allen won frame five with a break of 79.
 Lisowski won the next three frames, including a 74 in frame 8 which was described by Eurosport pundit Neal Foulds as "good a break as we have seen all year".
-Allen, however won the next two frames to force a deciding frame, which was won by Liswoski, with a 95 break.
+Allen, however won the next two frames to force a deciding frame, which was won by Lisowski, with a 95 break.